Microelectronic Engineering Bachelor of Science Degree

 RIT's Microelectronic Engineering Degree

-RIT’s microelectronic (semiconductor) engineering degree offers you an unparalleled opportunity to prepare for professional challenges and success in a leading, high-growth area of engineering.
+RIT is a recognized world leader in the education of semiconductor process engineers.
+Our microelectronic engineering degree offers you an unparalleled opportunity to prepare for professional challenges and success in this leading, high-growth area of engineering.

 Microelectronic Engineering Curriculum

-RIT’s microelectronic engineering degree is a five-year program that includes semiconductor engineering courses and nearly a year of hands-on cooperative education experience.
+RIT’s microelectronic engineering degree is a five-year program that includes courses in electrical engineering, semiconductor processes and devices, and microchip manufacturing, and nearly a year of hands-on cooperative education experience.

-- Year 1: Your curriculum begins with introductory courses in microelectronic engineering and nanolithography (nanopatterning) for integrated circuits.
-You’ll build a solid foundation in mathematics, physics, and chemistry, and courses will cover important issues such as technology development, ethics, societal impact, and global perspectives.
+- Year 1: Your curriculum begins with introductory courses in microelectronic engineering, with an overview of the patterning and fabrication processes used to make microchips.
+You will build a solid foundation in mathematics, physics, and chemistry, and courses will cover important issues such as technology development, ethics, societal impact, and global perspectives.

-- Year 2: This year covers the fundamentals of statistics and their application in the design of experiments, semiconductor device physics and operation, and integrated circuit technology.
+- Year 2: This year covers the fundamentals of statistics and design of experiments, semiconductor device physics, and integrated circuit technology, where students design, fabricate, and test their own devices within a class microchip.

-- Year 4 and 5: These two years are dedicated to optics, nanolithography systems and materials, semiconductor processing, professional electives, and a two-course capstone senior project.
+- Year 4 and 5: These two years are dedicated to semiconductor materials and processes, optics and nanolithographic imaging, professional electives, and a two-course capstone senior project.

-Throughout, you’ll complete four blocks of cooperative education, where you’ll alternate classroom learning with full-time, paid work experience in the semiconductor industry.
+Throughout the curriculum, you will complete four blocks of cooperative education which alternates classroom learning with full-time, paid work experience in the semiconductor industry.
 This provides you with career experience, advanced learning opportunities, and industry contacts that result in job offers after graduation.

 Professional Electives